CharaChorder/docs/docs/Chords.rst

     button
 9. If you would like to add another chord, you can press the “Add Chord Map” again and repeat steps 5 through 8 for each additional entry.
-10. Once you are ready to save the chord(s), click the button labeled “Save All”
-11. Count about 2 seconds per each chord entry before using your CharaChorder

-WARNING: It’s possible that you will see a message similar to this one:
-“Commit Progress: 33% Please do not touch your device until completion.”
-The percentage might get stuck and never reach 100%.
-This is a known bug.
-As long as you count two seconds per each chord entry before using your CharaChorder, you should have no issues.

 Importing Chord Libraries on Device Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^